 Once you set up the alert, you can see initial data analysis by going to the Dashboard.

 The Dashboard displays demographic and user-behavior insights: how many people saw your keywords, where they are, what languages they speak, what words they use alongside your keywords.
 You can go to Mentions Statistics to get a more comprehensive look at this data.
 You can also compare several alerts, for example, juxtapose your data with your competitors.

 Awario also enables you to find influencers by analyzing the most influential voices who mentioned your keywords.
 They are rated based on the number of followers and reach they have and presented in a list.

 Since Awario gives you access to historical data, you can notice developments and trends right away.

-In conclusion, the question of social media monitoring vs. social listening is an important one, but it's not an either-or question.
+In conclusion, the question of social monitoring vs. social listening is an important one to consider, but it's not an either-or question.
 Both should be a part of your social media strategy and both are easily done with Awario.